7 Honest Reasons Why You Haven’t Found The Right WordPress CRM Yet (With Recommendations!)

 2. You’ll Still Need Another Email Marketing System

-Another rather important part of the WordPress CRM plugins conversation is that you’ll often still need to pay for an additional email marketing system like ActiveCampaign or Mailchimp.
+Another rather important part of the WordPress CRM plugins conversation is that you’ll often still need to pay for an extra email list management tool, like ActiveCampaign or Mailchimp, for the ability to create email signup forms (on your landing pages) and additional email marketing features.

 If you’re trying to save money by self-hosting your CRM system on WordPress, you might be better off choosing an email marketing platform that can also double as your CRM.